January 2020 Log

 I tried highlight for one of the first time and it turned out ok.
 The belt… not so much.
 Not sure what happened there nor if I fixed that later.

-Other miniatures from Wrath of Ashardalon.
-I was really happy to buy that game because they are great monsters to fight but it's pretty hard to find a miniature for them outside of the official D&D range.
+Other miniature from Wrath of Ashardalon.
+I was really happy to buy that game because they are great monsters to fight but it’s pretty hard to find a miniature for them outside of the official D&D range.

 I tried two color scheme here, one flesh and one more red.
 I think the fleshy one turned out better.